 Previously the content was This is Harish.
 I have added Rajora at the end of the sentence making the complete sentence as This is Harish Rajora.
 Now after adding the word, let us execute the diff command and see what happens.

-It is quite understandable that line one has changed in both the versions of the file with changes been reflected.
+It is quite understandable that line one has changed in both versions of the file with changes been reflected.

 How does Git Diff behave when data is deleted in a file?